St. Mary's Catholic Church (Winchester, Massachusetts)

-St. Mary's Catholic Church is a historic church at 159 Washington Street in Winchester, Massachusetts.
-The church is part of St Mary's Parish, which includes St Mary's School.
-Both are part of Roman Catholic Archdiocese of Boston.
+St. Mary's Catholic Church is a parish church of the Catholic Church in Winchester, Massachusetts, within the Archdiocese of Boston.
+It is noted for its historic church at 159 Washington Street, which was listed on the National Register of Historic Places in 1989, reflecting its important role among the local Irish Catholic community.
+The parish also operates St. Mary's Early Learning Center, a preschool and kindergarten, the successor to St. Mary’s School, a parochial school which operated until 2020.

-Architecture and history
+Architecture

 St. Mary's is located at the southeast corner of Washington and Bridge Streets, just northeast of Winchester center.
 The church building was built in 1876, replacing Winchester's first Roman Catholic place of worship, a chapel built on the same site in 1874.
 The area at the time was a center of a growing Irish-American population.